Enumeration of real curves in CP^{2n-1} and a WDVV relation for real Gromov-Witten invariants: Introduction

 the number of degree~$d$ (complex) rational curves through $2d$ points in~$\P^3$ and the number of degree~$d$ rational curves through 2 lines and $2d\!-\!1$ points in~$\P^3$, respectively.
 The next corollary is also obtained in Section~\ref{quant_sec}.

 \begin{crl} If $d\!\in\!\Z^+$ and $d\!\ge\!2$, then

 where $\cong_4$ denotes the congruence modulo~4. \end{crl}

 The procedures of \cite{Wel2}, \cite{Cho,Sol}, and \cite{Ge2,Teh} for determining the sign of each real curve passing through a specified real collection of constraints in~$\P^3$ are very different and depend on some global choices.
 The latter affect the signs of all curves of a fixed degree in the same way, and so the real counts in each degree are determined up to an overall sign by all three procedures.
-In the case of conjugate pairs of point constraints and odd-degree curves (the intersection of the three settings), the three procedures yield the same count, up to a sign in each degree.
-The analogues of the second statement of Corollary~\ref{main_crl} for counts of real rational curves with real point constraints in real del Pezzo surfaces as defined in~\cite{Wel1} are proved in~\cite{IKS13a,IKS13b}.
+In the case of conjugate pairs of point constraints and odd-degree curves (the intersection of the three settings), the three procedures yield the same count, up to a sign in each degree.\\

+The second statement of Corollary~\ref{main_crl} establishes a special case of Mikhalkin's congruence, a conjectural relation between real and complex counts of rational curves.
+Its analogues for counts of real rational curves with real point constraints in real del Pezzo surfaces as defined in~\cite{Wel1} are proved in~\cite{IKS13a,IKS13b}.
 By \cite[Proposition~3]{BM} and \cite[Theorem~2]{BM}, the analogue of this statement for real point constraints in~$\P^3$ holds with the sign modification in~\eref{signcorr_e}.
-This suggests that it would be natural to modify the signs of~\cite{Wel2} as in~\eref{signcorr_e}; by \cite[Theorem~2]{BM}, such a modification would also ensure the positivity of counts of rational curves with real point constraints (but not with conjugate pairs of point constraints, as Table~\ref{P3nums_tbl} shows).
+This suggests that it would be natural to modify the signs of~\cite{Wel2} as in~\eref{signcorr_e}.
+By \cite[Theorem~2]{BM}, such a modification would also ensure the positivity of counts of rational curves with real point constraints (but not with conjugate pairs of point constraints, as Table~\ref{P3nums_tbl} shows).
 On the other hand, the second statement of Corollary~\ref{main_crl} does not extend to more general constraints in~$\P^3$ (it fails for $d\!=\!1$ with two conjugate pairs of line constraints) or to~$\P^{2n-1}$ with $n\!\ge\!3$ (according to Table~\ref{Pnnums_tbl}).\\